gummadileepkumar/Interface-a-4x4-matrix-keypad-1/README.md

 select the target to be programmed as shown below and click on next
 ### STEP 4
 select the program name
+### STEP 5
-### STEP 5corresponding ioc file will be generated automatically
+corresponding ioc file will be generated automatically
 ### STEP 6
 select the appropriate pins as gipo, in or out, USART or required options and configure
 ### STEP 7